Welcome for new students

 This was new for 2013.
 This is a central point of contact during Welcome for all Arts and Law students where you can find out about events, services, schemes and initiatives and have your questions answered by our friendly Arts and Law ambassadors.
 With information about Welcome events, our Student Engagement Facilitators, the CAL Writing Advisory Service, leaflets from societies,free ‘bookcrossing’ books and information about places of interest on and off campus, this is not to be missed.

 This was a new University-wide event for 2013 with activities happening across campus.
-In Arts & Law, we joined in by organising a book recommendation exchange where students, staff and visitors could connect with each other by recommending a book, receiving a recommendation in return and then marking where they are from on the world map.
+In Arts and Law, we joined in by organising a book recommendation exchange where students, staff and visitors could connect with each other by recommending a book, receiving a recommendation in return and then marking where they are from on the world map.

 Student mentor and buddy schemes